 Picking Your Spot

 Japanese aralia doesn't ask much in the way of care, but it does insist on partial to full shade, shelter from winter winds and plenty of room to grow.
-In the right location, with moist, acidic organically rich soil, expect it to reach 6 to 10 feet high with an equal spread, advises horticulturist Michael Dirr.
+In the right location, with moist, acidic organically rich soil, expect it to reach 6 to 10 feet high with an equal spread.
 In rare instances, the plants reach 16 feet.
 Once established, they spread by suckers.
-Kitty might see an aralia forest as the perfect place to lie in wait before pouncing, but unless you dig up the suckers as they appear, the shrub eventually outgrows its designated boundaries.
+Kitty might see an aralia forest as the perfect place to lie in wait before pouncing, but unless you dig up the suckers as they appear, this cat-safe plant eventually outgrows its designated boundaries.

 Even though munching on cat-safe plants such as Japanese aralia won't poison your cat, it's never wise to let a pet wander around snacking at will.
 A stray leaf or splintered twig could easily lodge in kitty's throat or intestines.